juangcarmona/jgcarmona.com/src/content/blog/building-a-sovereign-home-network/index.md

 Each home has an execution node: a quiet, always-on machine that hosts local services and participates as a full peer in the private overlay.
 It exists to keep the home operational without depending on the edge or the other site.

 The architecture treats homes as separate failure domains with the same responsibilities and the same rules.
 There is no primary/secondary relationship to “fail over” into.
-Consistency comes from conventions—naming, boundaries, and where state is allowed to live—not from centralization.
+Consistency comes from conventions—naming, boundaries, and where state is allowed to live, not from centralization.

 Differences between nodes are allowed, but only as a consequence of the physical environment.
 Devices and local constraints diverge; the trust model and the shape of the system do not.